 - Head to LinkedIn Jobs

 - Change the location filter to “Colorado, United States”

 - Find 10+ job descriptions for roles at your target companies and note their salary ranges

 - Calculate the averages for both ends of the range

 - Add in your average, and select your location to find the salary range for your target role

 Salary Research Tools

-Researching the salary range for a position can be a time-consuming and difficult task but there are resources available to help you, including online job boards, government sites and databases, industry-specific websites, and more.
+Researching the salary range for a position can be time-consuming and difficult.
+Still, resources are available to help you, including online job boards, government sites and databases, industry-specific websites, and more.

-To start with, research the salary range for the position in your area.
-Leverage job boards such as Indeed or Glassdoor to find out what people currently make in similar positions.
+First, research the salary range for the position in your area.
+Leverage job boards such as Indeed or Glassdoor to determine what people are currently making in similar positions.
 If there is no clear trend on earnings based on experience level, research companies with similar titles in different industries.
 This information will help give you context when negotiating compensation packages later down the line!

-The following tools are some of the most commonly used salary research tools to help you get started with research.
+The following tools are some of the most commonly used salary research tools to help you start research.